softwareconstruction240/softwareconstruction/chess/2-server-design/server-design.md

 1. The `service` returns the authToken to the server.
 1. The `server` returns the authToken to the client.

 ⚠ Note that the diagram includes simple representations of HTTP and database requests.
-It is not important that you get the syntax correct in your diagrams.
 You will learn how to use these technologies in later phases.
-You just need to convey the idea of what they are doing.
+You just need to understand that the `server` receives HTTP network requests and the database persistently stores your application data.
+It is also not important that you use correct UML Sequence diagram syntax for your diagrams.
+You just need to convey the idea of what each of the endpoints are are doing inside your code.

 ## Classes